marklasia/smart-contracts/README.md

 ```

 ## Deployment
+### Mainnet
 Mainnet deployment is done through offline signing of transactions.
-But testnet deployments can be done through truffle.

-## With truffle
-When deployment is done through truffle the steps below applies with `migrations/2_deploy_contracts.js` file:
+See our [cold-store](https://git.brickblock-dev.io/core/cold-store) repo.

+### Testnet
+Deploying with truffle will execute the [migrations/2_deploy_contracts.js](https://git.brickblock-dev.io/platform/smart-contracts/blob/master/migrations/2_deploy_contracts.js) which does the following:

-- chooses the right network configuration according to `network` argument
+1. Choose the right network configuration according to `network` argument
-- deploys registry
+1. Deploy registry
+1. Deploy other contracts
-- deploys other contracts with registry address
+1. Add all contracts to registry
-- updates registry for contracts
-- finalize BBK sales
+1. Set ETH/EUR exchange rate (only for local testnet deploys)
+1. Run `finalizeTokenSale` on BBK contract in order to activate the BBK/ACT/FMR ecosystem
-- distributes tokens to accounts[2 to 5]
+1. Distribute BBK tokens to accounts[2-5]

-Note:
-account[0] is the owner
-account[1] is the bonus address for BBK

-Make sure you have at least 6 accounts on your node setup
+**Note: Make sure you have at least 6 accounts on your node setup**

+* `account[0]` is the owner
+* `account[1]` is the bonus address for BBK
+* `account[2-5]` are BBK token holders

+#### To deploy in a local truffle session
+1. Run `yarn truffle develop --network dev`
+2. In the truffle console, run `migrate --reset`
+3. Play around with the contract, e.g. add a broker via `PoaManager.deployed().then(poaManager => poaManager.addBroker(web3.eth.accounts[3]))

-### To deploy on local testnet
+#### To deploy on a local testnet
-first run `Ganache` or `ganache-cli` on port 8545
+1. Start the [Ganache app](http://truffleframework.com/ganache/) (make sure it's running on `8545`in the settings!) or run `yarn ganache-cli -p 8545`

-`yarn truffle migrate --reset --network dev`
+1. Run `yarn truffle migrate --reset --network dev`

-### To deploy on testnet
+#### To deploy on Rinkeby or Kovan

-`yarn truffle migrate --reset --network [network name]`
+Run `yarn truffle migrate --reset --network [network name]`.
-network name can be `rinkeby` or `kovan`
+The network name can be `rinkeby` or `kovan`

 ## General Overview